-All vineyard management techniques is self sustainable.
+All vineyard management techniques are self-sustainable.
 At Chateau Magrez Fombrauge, horses are used to work the soil for the red wine grapes, exclusively.

-Chateau Magrez Fombrauge is a modern styled Bordeaux wine indeed.
-It is also powerful, deep, concentrated, rich and complex and in the top vintages, it demands 10-15 or maybe even 20 years to come around.
+Chateau Magrez Fombrauge is a modern-styled Bordeaux wine indeed.
+It is also a powerful, deep, concentrated, rich, and complex wine.
+In the top vintages, it demands 10-15 or maybe even 20 years to come around.

 Chateau Magrez Fombrauge Vineyards, Terroir, Grapes, Winemaking

-The 3.5 hectare vineyard of Magrez Fombrauge is planted for red and white wine grapes.
+The tiny, 3.5-hectare vineyard of Magrez Fombrauge is planted for red and white wine grapes.
 For the red wine, the vineyard is planted to 70% Merlot and 30% Cabernet Franc.
 Located on the Cotes of St. Emilion, the fruit source comes from a specific section of the much larger, vineyard of Chateau Fombrauge.

 Even though this is not a sizable block of vines, the roughly 3 hectares here are divided into 3 separate parcels of vines.
 The vines are old.
 The vines range in age from 60 to 70 years of age.
 Yields are kept low at the property.
 They can be close to 20 hectoliters per hectare.
 The terroir consists of chalk over limestone soil.